vizdata-f21/project-2-tidy_team/data/README.md

-This folder holds the data used in our project and the data dictionary.
+This folder holds the data used in our project, the data cleaning script, and the data dictionary.